VimYoung/Young-Shell/README.md

 full fledged apps.
 It was like taking a fly done with a bomb.
 So, I settled for just a UI library(Slint) and only the code I need(rust).
 I found a exact same project but it is not completed and maintained.
 So, I went out to cast the SPELL myself.

+## Young Shell

+For the sake of easy for creating my own system of widgets along with providing it as an open source service to use, I created spell along with the young shell.
+As, the name says, this shell is a prof of concept that spell is pretty good in doing its job.

+As for the rest, I have seen highly creative people, far beyond my simple implementation of the framework, I would also love for them to use it to create something beautiful/asthetically pleasing.

+Other than that, all the batteries I will later move to shell will be implemented natively in this shell, so maybe if I am getting the battery percentage and haven't made a service for it in spell, you can definetly adopt the code directly from this shell.